AdobeDocs/campaign-web.en/help/v8/workflows/activities/update-data.md

 This section allows you to specify how to identify the records in the database:

-* If data entries relate to an existing targeting dimension, select the **Using the targeting dimension** option and select from in the **Targeting dimenstion to update** field.
+* If data entries relate to an existing targeting dimension, select the **Using the targeting dimension** option and select it from in the **Targeting dimension to update** field.
 * You can also select the **Using custom links** and specify one or more links which will enable identification of the data in the database
 * If the operation type selected requires an update, you must use the **Using reconciliation rules** option.